AbdulKadir100/AbdulKadir100/README.md

 I design and build things for web applications.

-- 🌱 I’m currently learning Full Stack Development(Java,J2EE,Spring Boot,API,Microservices)
+- 🌱 I’m currently working as Java Backend Developer(Java,J2EE,Spring Boot,API,Microservices)
+- Strated professional life with MNC on 21 July 2022 and still way to go
 - 📫 How to reach me: abdulabdul82524@gmail.com